Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: The essence of the Y-parameter analysis

-where one can always write $D_x({\bf R})=D_X(R,\phi)$ via series of multipoles (c.f.\citealt{KLP16}):
+where one can always write $D_X({\bf R})=D_X(R,\phi)$ via series of multipoles (c.f. \citealt{KLP16}):

-where the odd terms of $m$ is zero due to $D_X$ being even.
-The mapping theory \citep{LP00,LP04,LP12,LP16,KLP16,KLP17a} assumes that the quadrupole-to-monopole ratio ($D_4/D_0$) and higher order terms are small, which as a result $\theta_{\lambda}$ is at most quadratic in the statistics of $D_X$.
+where the odd terms of $m$ are zero due to $D_X$ being even.
+The mapping theory \citep{LP00,LP12,LP16} assumes that the quadrupole-to-monopole ratio ($D_4/D_0$) and higher order terms are small, which as a result $\theta_{\lambda}$ at most quadratic in the statistics of $D_X$.
 This assumption was used in the previous analyses of anisotropy-related methods (e.g. \citealt{ch5}).
-However, the appendix of \cite{leakage} showed that in the case of small $M_A$ none of $D_{m\ge4}/D_0$ are vanishing, raising concerns that whether studying the statistics of $D_2$ is sufficient in describing the full fluctuations of observables. \cite{leakage} pointed out that the two-point statistics of observables of the same origin from the same turbulence region carry the same spectrum and anisotropy factors.
-For instance, Stokes parameters in the case of synchrotron emissions are mostly coming from combinations of magnetic fields, whose statistics are derived from the complete functional forms of spectral, anisotropy, and tensor functions (c.f.\citealt{2002PhRvL..89B1102Y,leakage}).
+However, the appendix of \cite{leakage} showed that in the case of small Alfv\'enic Mach Number $M_A$, none of $D_{m\ge4}/D_0$ is vanishing, raising concerns about whether studying the statistics of $D_2$ is sufficient in describing the full fluctuations of observables. \cite{leakage} pointed out that the two-point statistics of observables originating from the same turbulence region carry the same spectrum and anisotropy factors.
+For instance, Stokes parameters in the case of synchrotron emissions are mostly coming from combinations of magnetic fields, whose statistics are derived from the complete functional forms of spectral, anisotropy, and tensor functions (c.f.~\citealt{YL02, leakage}).
 Distinct Stokes parameters typically possess identical spectral indices and anisotropy scaling; however, their tensor functions, which depend on the line-of-sight angle, have varying forms.
 Consequently, the observed statistics of Stokes Q and U, for instance, exhibit differences.
-Since we usually consider 2nd order statistics, the tensor functions are at most second order (see, e.g. \citealt{LP00,KLP16}).
+Since we usually consider second-order statistics, the tensor functions are at most second order (see, e.g. \citealt{LP00}).
 As a result, the fraction of two-point statistics from two observables will be at most quadratic of $\theta_{\lambda}$.